mahmoudaraafat1-netizen/BIM-NLP-Scheduling/README.md

 ## 🔒 Data Availability
 Project BIM data  are confidential.
 However, sanitized example inputs + code structure are provided for reproducibility.

+## License
+This project is licensed for **non-commercial use only**.
+Commercial use requires prior written permission from the author.